ntjess/typst-drafting/drafting.typ

 ///   or `right`
 /// - `hidden` (bool): Whether to hide the margin note.
 This is useful for temporarily
 ///   disabling margin notes without removing them from the code
+/// - `caret-height` (length): Size of the caret from the text baseline
 #let margin-note-defaults = state(
   "margin-note-defaults",
   (